FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 6.rst

 Lesson 6 – Hydraulic Structures
 ===============================

-Overview
-________
+**Overview**

 Lesson 6 outlines the process of creating hydraulic structures with rating tables and generalized culvert equations.
-This lesson needs a channel so please use the data from Lesson 2, 3, or 4 to run through this tutorial.
+This lesson needs a channel so please use the data from QGIS Lesson 2, 3, or 4 to run through this tutorial.
-Finish Lesson 2 before performing the following steps.

 This video shows the full process of this tutorial.